COVID RISK ASSESSMENT PLEASE READ STATEMENT BELOW

 TAKE A TOUR ON YOUTUBE

-However, with commercial services taking bookings from the 4th July visitors will again be arriving in Scilly.
+However, visitors will again be arriving in Scilly.
 Whilst we assume that no guest would make the journey to Scilly knowing that they were infected, we also know that it is possible to have the virus and not have symptoms; and indeed to have the virus and never display symptoms.
 Infection control is thus both difficult and critical.

 Our cleaners have been provided with gloves and disposable aprons.
 Before you arrive they have been asked to open the windows and wipe down all the surfaces in the kitchen, bathroom, shower, the door handles, bannisters and other obvious touch points with disinfectant.
 They will also make sure that all rubbish is disposed of and the bins inside and outdoors are wiped with disinfectant.
 The beds will be lightly sprayed with a Dettol disinfectant mist.
 But there is a limit to what can be done with all the soft furnishings (curtains, cushion covers, settees, carpets etc) or the books and puzzles available, albeit these are all a low risk.